Away from home fire safety

 How to prepare your home when you are going away on holiday

-- Should consider switching off and disconnecting non-essential electrical appliances and IT equipment will minimise electrical fire risk.
+- Switching off and disconnecting non-essential electrical appliances and IT equipment will minimise electrical fire risk.

-- Test your smoke alarms and change batteries if required to ensure they still function
+- Test your smoke alarms and change batteries if required to ensure full functionality.

 - Let a neighbour or family friend know of your whereabouts and contact details.
-Ask them to watch your home and to notify the Fire Brigades on '000' if they hear your smoke alarms going off
+Ask them to watch your home and to notify the Fire Services on '000' if they hear your smoke alarms sounding.

-- If you live in a bushfire prone area prepare your home properly before you leave: Refer to the following guide from the NSW Rural Fire Service [external link].
+- If you live in a bushfire prone area prepare your home properly before you leave.
+Refer to the following guide from the NSW Rural Fire Service [external link].

-- Switch off and empty clothes dryers and clean the lint filter before you leave .
+- Switch off, empty clothes dryers and clean the lint filter before you leave.

-- Close all internal doors before you leave to help reduce fire spread if there's a fire.
+- Close all internal doors before you leave to help reduce fire spread in the event of a fire.

 Holiday Safety Tips

-- Remember if driving to your holiday destination make sure you plan to "arrive alive" and stop to revive every two hours
+- Remember, if driving to your holiday destination make sure you plan to "arrive alive".
+Stop, Revive ad Survive every two hours

 In an Emergency Call Triple Zero (000)